bmdavis419/river/README.md

 - `src/routes/examples/kitchenSink`
 - `src/routes/examples/chat`

-### THINGS I WANT TO IMPROVE

-- good utility types for grabbing agent input types and agent chunk types on the client from the callers

 ### FEATURES I WANT TO ADD

 - stream resumability support. need to figure out a good way to dump the stream to a persistent store so we can easily resume later **will require api changes**